 It was very challenging.
 I was doing things that people in healthy situations do when they are younger: testing out preferences and experimenting with desires.
 I was twenty-seven, and I felt like I was just getting the chance to do it for myself: I quit my job, started experimenting with life as a vagabond, living in Europe, learning languages and cultures, working in a random way, and letting go of whatever in my life I could identify clearly as being “not me”.
 Once again, I was “odd,” doing my life in weird order, not following any sort of normal script, and people in my life were sure to let me know how odd (and wrong) I was.
 But following my experimental hypothesis, I let their “feedback” (judgments, bullying, etc) roll off my shoulders, reminding myself that I was living as though I deserved to be me, and as though others owed me the freedom to be me.
 So, in the past, while my shame about having to learn the basics of who I was at the age of twenty-seven might have made me tie my straitjacket of shame tighter and tighter, and hide away even further on the inside, this time around, their feedback was a reminder of my radical experiment and my commitment to it.

-And the experiment (with a lot of work) paid off!
+The experiment (with a lot of work) paid off.
 I confirmed my hypothesis, both by finding that it was already true and by creating a life around it that confirmed its reality.
 It was confirmation bias, working in my favor.
-(If you want to learn more about my own story and how I made this change, consider listening to my recent interview with Aurora Remember Holtzman of the Embracing Intensity Podcast; you can also read about my interview with Barbara of Expatclic and what led to me creating InterGifted; and stay tuned for my memoirs about growing up gifted and my own self-discovery - currently being edited).
+(If you want to learn more about my own story and how I made this change, you can listen to and read a couple of interviews here and here).

 BEYOND PERSONAL & GROUP SHAME